-Before attempting this unit you must have satisfactorily completed:

-- FIT1001 Computer Systems or equivalent - FIT1002 Computer Programming or equivalent
+Before attempting this unit you must have satisfactorily completed FIT1002 Computer Programming or equivalent.

-Students beginning FIT1008 Computer Science are assumed to be able to:
+Students beginning FIT1015 Computer Science are assumed to be able to:

 - Identify the main components of an algorithm (variables, operators, expressions, etc), and write the algorithm associated to the specification of a simple problem. - Use software development tools such as compilers, debuggers, editors.
-In particular, design, implement, compile, debug and execute a Java program containing selection, repetition, simple classes and one dimensional arrays.
+In particular, design, implement, compile, debug and execute a Java program containing selection, repetition, simple classes and two dimensional arrays.